 - TurboTax Live Full Service, a TurboTax expert fills out and submits your personal tax return on your behalf.

-No matter your income or complexity of your return, you have an expert in your corner with TurboTax.
+No matter your income or the complexity of your return, you have an expert in your corner with TurboTax.

 Accounting educator, business strategist, and advisor.